circularsprojects/detnsw-autologin/README.md

 # detnsw-autologin
-an ap that automatically logs into the detnsw internet for public schools in NSW
+an app that automatically logs into the detnsw internet for public schools in NSW